aep-dev/api-linter/docs/rules/0148/field-behavior.md

 ## Details

-This rule looks at any message with a `google.api.resource` annotation, and complains if any of the following fields does not have a `aep.api.field_behavior` annotation with a value of `OUTPUT_ONLY`:
+This rule looks at any message with a `aep.api.resource` annotation, and complains if any of the following fields does not have a `aep.api.field_behavior` annotation with a value of `OUTPUT_ONLY`: